Hoang-Long2012/pipeline-toolkit/README.md

 print(stack.peek())
 ```

-These aliases are provided for convenience and compatibility.
+These aliases are provided primarily for compatibility with existing code and systems that use different method names for LIFO containers.

+For new code, `push()` and `get()` are the recommended `Stack` methods.

 ### Stack capacity